skyprince999/100-research-papers/README.md

-This lists all the research papers that I have read (and hopefully understood!)
+## I will use this repo to list all the research papers that I have read (and hopefully understood!)

 1. A Large-scale benchmark for instance-level recognition and retrieval: This paper introduces the GLDv2 dataset [Link](https://www.kaggle.com/c/landmark-retrieval-2020/discussion/164769)